PerfectCarl/elementary-files-testing/samba-servers.md

 **Expected:** The view shows an icon for each samba server detected on the network.
 Other types of server may also appear.
 In addition a folder named 'Windows Network' is displayed.

 ### SAMBA-02
-Click on the `Windows Network` an icon in the Network view.
+Click on the `Windows Workgroup` an icon in the Network view.

 **Expected:** The view shows an icon for each Windows workgroup detected (usually named WORKGROUP).